swetha0404/DCM-website/README.md

 ## 🔍 Object Detection Dashboard — Fullstack MERN App

 A fullstack web application built with the MERN stack to allow authenticated users to upload images and run **real-time object detection** directly in the browser.
-The website mimics core my work done during an internship at **DCM Datalabs**, demonstrating hands-on experience in authentication, file handling, S3 storage, and computer vision with TensorFlow.js.
+The website mimics core my work done during an internship at **DCM Datalabs**, demonstrating hands-on experience in UI/UX design, React.js, NoSQL, Node.js, AWS Services, and computer vision with TensorFlow.js.

 ---